 Today, we are examining some of the finest “hidden gem” art schools in the country.
 For this particular list, we are discussing schools with prestigious faculty, excellent institutional resources, and alumni who have impacted every aspect of the world of fine arts.
 These are schools with many of the country’s top programs, including those in illustration, animation, photography, filmmaking, and more.

-Here are the 10 best “hidden gem” art schools in the entire country.
+Here are 10 of the best “hidden gem” art schools in the entire country.

 The core mantra at Maine College of Art is just two words: “Be Seen.”
 When carefully examining what MECA means by this mantra, it becomes easy to see why this school is among the most special colleges to study art in the entire world.